High-Rises to Admire in New York!

 While we’ve mentioned the World’s tallest building, as well as the highest residential skyscraper, lets now pivot to another record-breaker in the history of high-rises; The Steinway Tower.
 Located at 111 West 57th Street, Steinway Tower is the World’s thinnest skyscraper!
 With a width-to-height ratio of approximately 1:24, the Steinway Tower touches the sky at an impressive 1,428 feet tall.
 The magnificent slender structure is perfectly aligned with the axis of Central Park and has immediately become one of New York’s most distinctive towers.
 This specific placement offers residents a symmetrical view of the park, Upper East Side, and the Upper West Side of Manhattan.

-Designed by SHoP Architect, the Steinway Tower’s construction required 49,000 cubic yards of concrete and used nearly 100 tons of rebar.
+Designed by SHoP Architects, the Steinway Tower’s construction required 49,000 cubic yards of concrete and used nearly 100 tons of rebar.
 During its erection, JDS Development’s Michael Stern and Property Markets Group’s Kevin Maloney told YIMBY in a joint statement; “We are so proud of the design and construction of this building and are thrilled to share it with New Yorkers as it begins to fully come to fruition; including the imminent installation of the decorative crown, marking the official top off.
 This building was made by New Yorkers through and through, and that’s very exciting to us.”

 Steinway Tower (Cont.)